DakJaniels/Pre101046UI/README.md

 ### Shader Cache Issues

-If you're still seeing the new UI textures or the textures are blank/clear:
+If you're still seeing the new UI textures or the textures are blank/clear or
+If you disabled the addon Pre101046UI and you're still seeing the older Pre Update46 textures:

 1. Close the game completely
 2. Delete the file: `\Elder Scrolls Online\live\ShaderCache.cooked`